RISE-NG-ML/riseng-ltfu-ml/README.md

 ## How to Run
 ***

-There are several pipelines whose main purpose is for for data validation, model building and scorecard generation. for model building.
+There are several pipelines whose main purpose is for for data validation and model building. for model building.

 Below is an diagram of how to run the notebooks to produce the final predictive model: